Ousainou Darboe: Major opposition politician

+After joining the government, he strongly advocated for President Adama Barrow to be in charge for five(5) years, which violated the Coalition agreement of three(3) but later reversed his decision after being sacked from the government by President Adama Barrow.

 Minister of Foreign Affairs

 On 1 February 2017, Darboe was sworn in as Barrow's Minister of Foreign Affairs.
 The next day, he met with foreign diplomats accredited to the Gambia in order to "strengthen bilateral relations between the Gambia and the world".
 The same week as his swearing-in, it was confirmed that €33 million in foreign aid from the European Union that had been frozen under Jammeh's regime would be released to the Gambia.

 In late 2017, Darboe courted controversy when he demanded that the president of Togo, Faure Gnassingbé, resign due to massive anti-government protests.
 He withdrew the statement a few days later.

 Vice president

 In a cabinet reshuffle in June 2018, Darboe was promoted to the position of vice president and minister of presidential affairs, replacing Fatoumata Tambajang, who had held the position since November 2017.
 Darboe's tenure as vice president was fraught with reports of constant disagreement with President Adama Barrow.
 This would ultimately lead to his removal as vice president in a cabinet reshuffle of 15 March 2019, which also saw the removal of Amadou Sanneh and Lamin N. Dibba, both ministers belonging to the UDP.
+Darboe ran as the UDP's candidate in the 2021 presidential election, but incumbent Adam Barrow won with almost 28% of the vote.